BruhfessorX/cybercraft5e/docs/player-options/races.md

 # Races
-*The peoples of Letheris, from the familiar to the otherworldly.*
+*The peoples of Lavara, from the familiar to the otherworldly.*

 ---